farskid/web.dev/src/site/content/en/reliable/http-cache/index.md

 ---
 layout: post
-title: 'The HTTP cache: your first line of defense'
+title: 'The HTTP Cache: A widely supported technique for avoiding unnecessary network requests'
 authors:
   - jeffposnick
+  - ilyagrigorik
 date: 2018-11-05
 description: |
   The browser's HTTP cache is your first line of defense.
 It's not necessarily